moss-l/bhs-js-testing/boolean-simplification.md

 The gets us from three copies of `return true` to one but it’s not clear that it’s otherwise a huge improvement in readability.
-But if the test condition wasn’t so complicated this would be quite simple code, so now let’s look at how we can simplify that unfortunately complex Boolean expression.
+But if the test condition wasn’t so complicated this would be pretty simple code, so now let’s look at how we can simplify that unfortunately complex Boolean expression.

-## Simplifing complicated Boolean expressions
+## Simplifying complicated Boolean expressions

 Consider the gnarly expression we just wrote as our first test
 condition: